 Our 2008 Stock Plan, or 2008 Plan, was adopted by our board of directors in August 2008, last amended in October 2010, and has been approved by our stockholders.
-No further awards will be made under our 2008 Plan; however, all awards outstanding under the 2008 Plan will continue to be governed by their existing terms.
+The 2011 Plan replaced the 2008 Plan.
+Accordingly, no further awards will be made under our 2008 Plan; however, all awards outstanding under the 2008 Plan will continue to be governed by their existing terms.

 Share Reserve.
-We have reserved 9,019,474 shares of common stock for issuance under the 2008 Plan.
-As of March 31, 2011, options to purchase 7,515,645 shares of common stock at exercise prices ranging from \$0.25 to \$9.85 per share, or a weighted average exercise price of \$4.36 per share, remained outstanding under the 2008 Plan, and 692,109 shares of common stock remained available for future issuance under the 2008 Plan.
+As of June 30, 2011, options to purchase 7,465,828 shares of common stock at exercise prices ranging from \$0.25 to \$14.19 per share, or a weighted average exercise price of \$5.04 per share, remained outstanding under the 2008 Plan.

 Administration.
-Our board of directors administers the 2008 Plan and has complete discretion to make all decisions relating to the plan.
-Following this offering, our compensation committee may also administer the 2008 Plan.
+Prior to our initial public offering, our board of directors administered the 2008 Plan and had complete discretion to make all decisions relating to the plan.
+Following our initial public offering, our compensation committee may also administer the 2008 Plan.

 Eligibility.
-Employees (including officers), members of our board of directors who are not employees and consultants are eligible to participate in our 2008 Plan.
+Employees (including officers), members of our board of directors who are not employees and consultants were eligible to participate in our 2008 Plan.

 Types of Awards.
-Our 2008 Plan provides for the grant of incentive stock options and non-statutory stock options, as well as the direct award or sale of shares of our common stock.
+Our 2008 Plan provided for the grant of incentive stock options and non-statutory stock options, as well as the direct award or sale of shares of our common stock.

 Options.
-Subject to the terms of the 2008 Plan, the plan administrator determines the terms of all options granted under the 2008 Plan.
+Subject to the terms of the 2008 Plan, the plan administrator determined the terms of all options granted under the 2008 Plan.
 The exercise price for incentive stock options and non-statutory stock options granted under the 2008 Plan may not be less than 100% of the fair market value of our common stock on the option grant date; provided, however, that the exercise price for an incentive stock option granted to a person who owns more than 10% of the total combined voting power of all classes of our outstanding common stock may not be less than 110% of the fair market value of our common stock on the option grant date.
 Options are generally transferable only by beneficiary designation, a will or the laws of descent and distribution; however, our board of directors may permit the transfer of non-statutory stock options by gift or domestic relations order to certain family members.